argonne-lcf/ai-science-training-series/00_introToAlcf/03_githubHomework.md

 git config --global user.email "<github-email-address>"
 ```

 Navigate to the main page of this repository and follow the steps below.
+If you need help with logging into ALCF, please have a look [HERE](10_howToLogin.md).

 ## Fork the repo on GitHub